 The temporomandibular joint is a pain in the jaw joint that can cause various medical issues.
 The joints connect the lower jaw which is called mandible to the temporal bone of the skull present in front of the ear.
 According to the latest research of National Institute of Dental and Craniofacial, TMJ syndrome has still affected about 10 million Americans.
 A TMJ disorder is most common in women as compared to men.

-Common symptom of TMJ syndrome are:
+The common symptoms of TMJ syndrome are:

 - Neck ache